Staffing forces brief halt to arrivals at New York airport, new delays

 The financial fortunes of airlines are closely tied to the health of the economy.
 In addition, airlines with hubs in Washington have said they are losing government business as a result of the shutdown.

-Reporting by Jonathan Allen and David Shepardson; Editing by Bill Berkrot
+Reporting by Jonathan Allen in New York and David Shepardson in Washington; Editing by Bill Berkrot